-5. Bike the Virginia Beach Boardwalk
+Bike the Virginia Beach Boardwalk

 Ask anyone who grew up in Virginia, and they will happily recount their childhood memories along this stretch of sand in Virginia Beach.
-As families travel from one end to the other, they pass only a few kitschy souvenir stores all too common along East Coast boardwalks.
+As families travel from one end to the other, they pass only a few of the kitschy souvenir stores that are all too common along East Coast boardwalks.